Fox News’ Ed Henry fired after sexual misconduct allegation

 The network said it had received a complaint last Thursday from an attorney about the misconduct.
 An outside investigator was hired and, based on the results of that probe, Fox fired Henry.

 Henry, who co-anchored “America’s Newsroom” between the hours of 9 a.m. and noon on weekdays, had slowly rehabilitated his career on Fox following a four-month leave of absence that ended in 2016.
-That followed published reports of an extramarital affair that he had conducted with a Las Vegas cocktail waitress.
+That followed published reports of Henry’s extramarital affair with a Las Vegas cocktail waitress.

 Fox offered no details of the complaint that resulted in Henry’s firing, only to say that it happened “years ago.”
-Henry could not immediately be reached for comment.
+Henry did not immediately return messages seeking comment.

+Meanwhile, HarperCollins said Wednesday that it would no longer publish a book by Henry that had been scheduled for September.
+Titled “Saving Colleen: A Memoir of the Unbreakable Bond Between a Brother and Sister,” it was about Henry donating part of his liver to his sister.

 The alleged victim is represented by noted sexual harassment attorney Douglas Wigdor.
 He also would not provide any details of the case.